Chartered accountant 2021-2022

 How many years is the CA course?

-It is only after qualifying all the three levels that the candidate will be given the designation of a CA. The ICAI is a statutory body that is responsible for regulating and maintaining the profession of chartered accountancy in India.
+It is only after qualifying all three levels that the candidate will be given the designation of a CA. The ICAI is a statutory body that is responsible for regulating and maintaining the profession of chartered accountancy in India.
 The course of Chartered Accountancy is completed in roughly five year

 Is CA better than an MBA?